 - SCPS students and programs are excluded from the U-Pass benefit.

-- The U-Pass team does field requests for opting in/opting-out of the U-Pass program.
-Any requests must be due to extenuating circumstances, and all requests to opt-out or opt-in to the U-Pass program must be approved by the U-Pass office.
-All requests must be in writing to U-Pass who will review all requests on an individual basis.
-Each case is initially reviewed by the U-Pass team who will consult with campus partners to determine whether or not the request can be met.
-The Loyola U-Pass Program does not have a formal appeal process for participation in the program.
+- In very rare circumstances beyond the above-listed exemptions, the U-Pass team does field requests for opting in/opting out of the U-Pass program.
+Loyola University Chicago is bound by its contracts with the Chicago Transit Authority to adhere to eligibility policies and activation/deactivation dates and deadlines.
+Any requests for exemptions must be due to extenuating circumstances, and all requests must be approved by the U-Pass office and must still fall within contract guidelines.
+All requests must be in writing to the U-Pass team, who will consult with campus partners to determine whether or not the request can be met.
 Loyola University Chicago is bound by its contract with the Chicago Transit Authority to adhere to eligibility policies and activation/deativation dates and deadlines.

 - The U-Pass is for the issuing students' use ONLY.
 The pass cannot be transferred or sold.
-If this rule is violated, CTA will confiscate the pass and Loyola University Chicago will suspend the use the pass for the remainder of the academic YEAR in which the confiscation occurred (i.e. pass is confiscated in September, pass would be suspended until August of next year).
+If this rule is violated, CTA will confiscate the pass and Loyola University Chicago will suspend the use the pass for the remainder of the academic year in which the confiscation occurred (i.e. if the pass is confiscated in September, it would be suspended until August of the next year).